 Crispy chickpeas.
 I could eat those for days.
 You too?
 Honestly, I’m lucky they even made it to the soup because I ate half of them before I started taking pictures.

-So, to make them, after the chickpeas are rinsed, drained and patted dry, simply toss them with some olive and salt, spread out onto a sheet pan and roast until crispy, turning halfway.
+So, to make them, after the chickpeas are rinsed, drained and patted dry, simply toss them with some olive and salt, spread out onto a sheet pan and roast until crispy, stirring them halfway through cooking.
 (Refer to the recipe card below for the full details on how to make them.)

 I love topping this bean and veggie soup with crispy chickpeas.
 However, if you want to save time or not bother with them, feel free to leave them out.